Nurture Your Family

 Children in Worship

-Our Sunday morning worship services includes opportunities for children to serve by lighting of the Christ candle, reading scripture lessons, and ushering.
-There is also a children’s story Sundays on the chancel steps.
-For those that would prefer to stay in the service rather than attend the Crèche or Godly Play, there is a small table at the back of the sanctuary with colouring pages and materials.
+Our Sunday morning worship services includes opportunities for children to serve by lighting of the Christ candle, participating in seasonal processionals, and leading in our Family Christmas Eve Service.
+As part of our worship service each Sunday, there is a children’s story focused on the seasons of the church year.
+For those that would prefer to stay in the service rather than attend the Crèche or Godly Play, there is a small table at the back of the sanctuary with colouring pages and a children’s bulletin that connects to the scripture read in worship.

 Plan to Protect